MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/phishing.md

 If you feel you've been a victim of a phishing attack:

-1. Contact your IT admin if you are on a work computer.
+1. Contact your IT admin if you are on a work computer
-2. Immediately change all passwords associated with the accounts.
+2. Immediately change all passwords associated with the accounts
-3. Report any fraudulent activity to your bank and credit card company.
+3. Report any fraudulent activity to your bank and credit card company

 ### Reporting spam